Hayley Holt: TV appearances

 In 2007, Holt won TV2's Treasure Island: Pirates of the Pacific as one of "The Others".
 On 5 October 2008 Holt appeared on TV2's Shock Treatment.
 On 28 October 2008 she was interviewed on Campbell Live.

 Since December 2009, Holt had been working on The Crowd Goes Wild, as a reporter and occasional presenter.
 In 2013, Holt was a co-presenter of TV One series Best Bits.
 In 2015, Holt appeared in one episode as "Olivia Banes" on Shortland Street.
 In January 2018, Holt began co-hosting Breakfast with Jack Tame.
-She left Breakfast in August 2020 to move to sports presentation on 1 News at 6pm.
+In 2019, her interview with Jordan Peterson received a lot of attention as Holt expressed happiness at not having had children in her 20s and 30s.
+She left Breakfast in August 2020 to move to sports presentation on 1News at 6pm.

 Boxing career

 Holt has had two corporate boxing bouts, both in 2011, and both won by decision to raise funds for charity.
 One of her opponents was pro surfer, Paige Hareb.
 As part of her preparation, Holt trained at the boxing gym Boxing Alley in Auckland, New Zealand.